To make a difference, you have to be different. That’s what we strive to be.

-We are looking for a knowledgeable and experienced veterinary anatomist with a passion for teaching who will contribute to the continuation and development of our veterinary anatomy program in comparative vertebrate and gross anatomy, including participating in case-based learning.
-The successful candidate must have the ability to instruct incoming veterinary students in the fundamental structural and functional aspects of anatomy with clinical relevance.
+We are looking for a knowledgeable and experienced veterinary anatomist with a passion for teaching who will contribute to the continuation and development of our veterinary anatomy program in comparative gross anatomy of domesticated species.
+The successful candidate must have the ability to instruct incoming veterinary students in the fundamental structural and functional aspects of anatomy with clinical relevance including dissection of the cadaver.
 Knowledge or experience in microanatomy is desirable but not essential.
-Faculty are also expected to develop their own collaborative research program or contribute to ongoing research with other faculty.
+Applicants at all levels are expected to develop or participate in a collaborative research program.

 RUSVM graduates the largest cohort of veterinarians of any AVMA-accredited School in the world; therefore this position offers a unique opportunity to have a significant impact on dissemination of knowledge in veterinary anatomy throughout the United States, an area that is currently underserved within many veterinary curricula.

 Research and Scholarly Activity:

 Qualifications: The successful candidate will have a background in veterinary anatomy and will complete a team of 5 anatomists and several support staff.
 S/he will report to the Head of the Department of Biomedical Sciences.
 A DVM or PhD or comparable degree is required.
 All applicants are expected to have a track record of academic scholarship.
 Good interpersonal and communication skills are required, as is the ability to lead and work with others in a collegial team atmosphere.

 Application: Applications should include: a curriculum vitae along with a statement of interest.
 If the applicant is selected for further review Three letters of reference will be required,

 Review of applications will commence on February 28 2019 and will end when a qualified candidate has been selected.